ClausPi09/ClausPi09/README.md

 -->
 I am an economist specializing in Data Analysis.
 I enjoy transforming data into actionable information for decision-making through statistical analysis and data visualization.

-I have developed projects focused on behavioral analysis, business KPIs, and hypothesis testing, generating actionable insights.
+I have developed projects focused on behavioral analysis, business KPIs, and hypothesis testing.

 I am characterized by my analytical, critical, and results-oriented thinking, with a constant interest in continuing to learn and improve my technical skills.